Signed in as:

-Oftentimes, an ultrasound will be ordered which I will ask you to schedule on day 5-7 of your next menstrual cycle, and I will check blood levels for the three important reproductive hormones: FSH/LH and estradiol which must be timed to day 3 of your next menstrual cycle.
+I will order a pelvic ultrasound which I will ask you to schedule on day 5 of your next menstrual cycle.
+I will order a series of laboratory tests.
 Click the "laboratory tests" button below to learn more.

 You will be asked to begin charting your menstrual cycles using the Creighton Model System (CrMS).
 Please choose a Fertility Care Practitioner (FCP) by clicking the "Fertility Care Practitioners webpage" button below to learn more about scheduling an Introductory Session to get started.

-Second Appt: You will be asked to return to the office in one month for a follow-up appointment to review the results of your imaging and lab tests.
-Together we will review your Creighton Model Chart and your PMS Symptom Tracker.
-We will look for specific biomarkers in your menstrual cycle.
+Second Appt: You will be asked to return to the office in 2 mos for a follow-up appointment to review the results of your imaging and laboratory tests.
+Together we will also review your Creighton Model System (CrMS ) chart to look for specific biomarkers which will help me make a diagnosis.

-Please upload an image of your CrMS chart (and PMS tracker) two days prior to all follow up visits and send to me via the portal and ask your FCP to calculate your "mucus cycle score" for me as well.
+Please upload an image of your CrMS chart two days prior to all follow up visits and send to me via the portal.

 Please add the length of your post-peak phase and your mucus cycle score (MCS) to the R-hand margin of the chart.
 Your Fertility Care Practitioner (FCP) will calculate your MCS for you.